gmontamat/gentun/README.md

 pop = GridPopulation(XgboostIndividual, genes_grid=grid, additional_parameters={'nfold': 3})
 ```

-Running the genetic algorithm for only one generation using this population is the equivalent of a grid search.
+Running the genetic algorithm on this population for only one generation is equivalent to doing a grid search.

 ## Multiple computers